-1. Before the beginning of each semester the schedule of each curricular unit is published on the NOVA School of Law website by the NOVA School of Law Board of Directors, after consultation with the respective Pedagogical Council and the Board of Directors of the NOVA School of Business and Economics.
-All the curricular units are taught at NOVA School of Law facilities at the Campus of NOVA University.

-2. The provisions of the previous paragraph do not preclude the possibility of certain classes taking place on a study visit off the premises of NOVA School of Law and NOVA School of Business and Economics.

-3. For organisational reasons and in particular depending on the availability of professors and available spaces, the Schools may determine changes to the rules referred to in the previous paragraph.
+- 1. Before the beginning of each semester the schedule of each curricular unit is published by the NOVA School of Law Board of Deans, on the NOVA School of Law website after consultation with the respective Pedagogical Council and the Board of Deans of the NOVA School of Business and Economics. - 2.
+All the curricular units are taught at NOVA School of Law facilities at the Campus of NOVA University. - 3.
+The provisions of the previous paragraph do not preclude the possibility of certain classes taking place on a study visit off the premises of the schools. - 4.
+For organisational reasons and in particular depending on the availability of professors and available spaces, the Schools may determine changes to the rules referred to in the previous paragraph.